Vaughn Grissom Player Props: Braves vs. Mets

 Vaughn Grissom At The Plate

-- In five games this season, Grissom has picked up an RBI, with more than one RBI once.
+- In five games this year, Grissom has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.